 Meaning

-In the quote “So it is in poetry.
-All we ask is that the mood recorded shall impress us as having been of the kind that exhausts the imaginative capacity if it fails to do this the failure will announce itself either in prose or in insignificant verse.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.
+The message behind “So it is in poetry.
+All we ask is that the mood recorded shall impress us as having been of the kind that exhausts the imaginative capacity if it fails to do this the failure will announce itself either in prose or in insignificant verse.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme